cnagib/CV/README.md

 # CV
-This CV was last updated in September 2025.
+This CV was last updated in October 2025.